LabeliaLabs/distributed-learning-contributivity/subtest/docs/documentation.md

 print(contributivity_score[0])
 ```

-Check out our Tutorial 4 for more informations.
+Check out our Tutorial 4 for more information.

 ## Contacts, contributions, collaborations